amd/InfinityHub-CI/base-gpu-mpi-rocm-docker/README.md

 ```
 docker build -t mycontainer -f /path/to/Dockerfile .
 ```
-*Notes for building:*
+> Notes:
-- `mycontainer` is an example container name.
+>- `mycontainer` is an example container name.
-- the `.` at the end of the build line is important.
+>- the `.` at the end of the build line is important.
 It tells Docker where your build context is located.
-- `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context, if you are building in the same directory it is not required.
+>- `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context, if you are building in the same directory it is not required.

 To run a custom configuration, include one or more customized build-arg
-DISCLAIMER: This Docker build has only been validated using the default values.
+*DISCLAIMER:* This Docker build has only been validated using the default values.
 Using a different base image or branch may result in build failures or poor performance.

 ```
 docker build \
     -t mycontainer \
     -f /path/to/Dockerfile \
-    --build-arg IMAGE=rocm/dev-ubuntu-20.04:5.2.3-complete \
+    --build-arg IMAGE=rocm/dev-ubuntu-20.04:5.5-complete \
     --build-arg UCX_BRANCH=master \
     --build-arg OMPI_BRANCH=main \
+    --build-arg APT_GET_APPS="vim nano git"
     .
 ```